brosenan/vercast/README.md

 done();
 ```

-should not call a callback unless the has been met.
+should not call a callback unless the condition has been met.

 ```js
 var sched = new Scheduler();